THE KILLING - PART ONE

 He puts the pamphlet back in his pocket.

 Mike and Ruthie

-Mike is not too different in the film from the book, an older, beefy man.
-Kubrick has given him an ill wife, whereas in the book Mike's wife seems to be healthy and he is instead concerned with getting out of his neighborhood as he fears his teenage daughter being too heavily influenced by the lower class setting and the kids and values around which she's grown up.
+Mike is not too different in the film from the book in which he was an older, beefy man.
+Kubrick has given him an ill wife, whereas in the book Mike's wife seems to be healthy and he is instead concerned with getting into a better neighborhood as he fears his teenage daughter being too heavily influenced by the lower class setting and the kids and values around which she's grown up.
 His primary concern is providing a better future for his daughter.

 Giving Mike an ill wife ups the sympathy factor.
 One also feels for the wife when Mike is killed, knowing she is bedridden and waiting for him.
 In fact, Mike, as far as we are aware, is the only character who leaves behind anyone who will fruitlessly wait his return.

 Removing the teen daughter simplifies the story line and reduces dialogue necessary for communicating Mike's situation to the audience.
 All one needs to know about the couple is telegraphed by Mike's wife being bedridden, the bottles of medicine to the side of the bed, and his expression of devotion and anxiety for her.